ubc-library-rc/llm/index.md

 At the end of this workshop, you will be able to:
 1. Understand architecture and working of LLM
-2. Gain knowledge of some popular pre-trained LLM models
+2. Fine tune pre-trained LLM model to customize for a sample dataset
-3. Fine tune pre-trained LLM model to customize for a sample dataset.
+3. Understand various aspects of using LLMs for research.

 ## Schedule